ardeshireshghi/vanilla-js-sidebar/README.md

 buttonSelector.onclick = () => sidebar.show();
 ```

-### Use in React
+### Use with React

-This is a Codesandbox example which shows the usage in React.
-We will write a proper React wrapper soon:
+This is a Codesandbox example which shows the usage in React:

 [React Example](https://codesandbox.io/s/sidebarreact-5gkv6r)